lesi-nedo/connection_sender/README.md

 ## TL;DR
 `run_cron_job.sh` script sets up a cron job to run the bot daily at random times between the 07:00 AM and 9:59 PM.
 The bot sends connection requests to Linkedin users.
 It finds users by searching for a company/university taken from `org/orgs.csv` file.
 The file must have: `org_name` columns.
-The bot will search for people in the company/university and send connection requests to them.
-The bot will stop when the weekly limit is reached.
+The bot will stop when the daily set limit is reached or the linkedin weekly one is reached.

 ## Features